cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture9.md

 #### Backend

-On the backend, we had the `post` endpoints check the `idtoken` in the request headers.
+On the backend, we had the `post` endpoints check the `idtoken` in the request headers `authorization`.

 ```ts title="backend/index.ts"
 app.post('/createProduct', async (req, res) => {